Dashte Barchi: Geography

 Lying at the western edge of Kabul, Dashte Barchi wraps around the mountains framing the city.
-Barchi's main paved street, named for the Hazara mujahideen commander Abdul Ali Mazari, runs throughout the length of the neighborhood.
-Most side streets forking off of the main road are not paved.
+Its main paved street, named for the Hazara mujahideen commander Abdul Ali Mazari, runs throughout the length of the neighborhood.

 Dashte Barchi is connected to Hazarjat, the historic homeland of Hazaras, by the Kabul-Behsud Highway.
-However, many avoid this highway, which is commonly known as "Death Road" due to the high number of kidnappings, murders, and disappearances of Hazaras traveling on this stretch.
+However, many have avoided this highway during the US war in Afghanistan due to lawlessness.